 There were no ISOFix in the Series 2 model I tested at all.
 (The latest Series 3 Navara does come with ISOFix though).

-For the top tethers, there are three woven loops behind the rear headrests, attached to the frame of the car.
-To fit a child seat into the outer seat position you pass the top tether under the headrest, through the loop behind the headrest and then across and connect it onto the loop behind the central seat headrest.
+For the top tether anchorages, there are three woven loops behind the rear headrests, attached to the frame of the car.
+To fit a child seat into the outer seat position you pass the top tether strap under the headrest, through the loop behind the headrest and then across and connect it onto the loop behind the central seat headrest.

-I did raise all these with Nissan salesmen and asked if the top tethers are tested to hold three child seats at the same time.
+I did raise all these with Nissan salesmen and asked if the top tether anchorage loops are tested to hold three child seats at the same time.
 They put the question to their Nissan contact but there was no real answer, I was just told there are three top tether loops.
 I also got no clear answer from a journalist asking someone high up in Nissan directly.

-It isn't just me who questions the Navara top tethers.
+It isn't just me who questions the Navara top tether anchorages.
 ACRI has asked for clarification on how many child seats are safe, also to no satisfactory answer from Nissan.

 It may be that they are completely safe to install three child seats but some official clarification would be good.